infomongo/infomongo.github.io/index.md

 ---
 layout: default
-title: 'Infomongo: The Online Home of John Phillips'
+title: 'Infomongo: The UX Design Portfolio of John Phillips'
-description: 'The portfolio site of John Phillips, a UX designer and writer located in Denver, CO.'
+description: 'John Phillips is a UX designer and writer who lives in Denver, CO.'
 css-include:
    - home.css
 redirect_from: /ux-design/